 Logging Patterns and Frameworks in Lua

 Lua has no built-in logging module. print() goes to stdout and disappears.
-For anything serious — timestamps, log levels, file rotation, structured output — you need to build it yourself or reach for a library.
-This guide covers both approaches.
+For anything serious—timestamps, log levels, file rotation, structured output—you need to build your own logging patterns or reach for a library.
+This guide covers both approaches, starting with the simplest possible logger and working up to production-grade logging patterns that handle rotation, structured formats, and multi-module filtering.

 The print() Baseline